 The Beartrack mine was an open pit heap leach mine that produced 13,600 tonnes of mineralized material and between 13,600 tonnes to 27,200 tonnes of non-mineralized material per day.
 Mining was conducted on 7.6 m (25 ft) high benches and after blasting, ore was transported to the crusher and non-mineralized material to the rock storage facility using a fleet of eight 83 tonne haul trucks.
 Ore was dumped directly into the crusher by the trucks and subjected to a two-stage crushing and screening process to achieve a minus 5 cm (2 in.) product.
 Crushed ore was placed on an approximately 800 m (2,625 ft) long conveyor line for transport to the heap leach pad.
 Ore was stacked in a semicircular fashion into panels where leach lines with emitters were placed on the ore in a grid pattern for distribution of weak sodium cyanide solution.
-A life-of-mine (LOM) recovery of 88% was based on cyanide-soluble grade from leachable material during heap leaching operations.
+A life-of-mine (LOM) recovery of 88% was based on cyanide-soluble grade from leachable material during heap leaching operations (or approximately 70% of total insitu gold on a fire assay basis).
 Table 6-3 summarizes tonnes, cyanide soluble gold (AuCN) grade, and gold ounces poured by year based on historical information obtained from Meridian.